Yen off highs, China HSBC PMI eyed

 On Tuesday, China released its official PMI showing manufacturing output rose to its highest in a year in a sign the economy could be recovering from a first-quarter trough.

-China's official PMI focuses on large-scale manufacturing, while HSBC centers on smaller businesses.
+China's official PMI focuses on large-scale manufacturing, while HSBC centres on smaller businesses.

 Light trading is expected before Thursday's European Central Bank meeting, Friday's U.S. non-farm payrolls report and weekend elections in Greece and France.